ErnestC30/summonerSearch/README.md

 ![Sample Images](https://github.com/ErnestC30/summonersearch/blob/main/sample_images/LoseDetails.PNG)

 **How to Use**</br>
-This project requires installation of the modules shown in *next/core/package.json*.</br>
+This project requires installation of the modules shown in *package.json* and *package-lock.json*.</br>
 The project also requires a Riot API key that can be obtained at https://developer.riotgames.com/.</br>
 The Riot API key should be stored in a hidden `.env.local` file Since this project makes use of Riot's hosted Data Dragon for the ingame images, `dataDragonVersion` in the *next.config.js* file must be kept updated as the game patches.